STMicroelectronics/st-mems-ispu/examples/README.md

   * Open a new terminal.
 The toolchain is now available to be called from the command line (for example, the *reisc-gcc* command should be found if the user tries to run it).

-Once the toolchain is installed, in order to build a project, the user must enter the *ispu/make* directory inside the project and run *make*.
+Once the toolchain is installed, in order to build a project, the user must enter the *ispu/make* directory inside the project and run `make`.
 Enjoy.

-## 3 - Eclipse
+## 4 - Eclipse

 In order to build a project using an Eclipse-based IDE, the ISPU plugins must be installed in the IDE that the user desires to use.